 |Actual Study Completion Date :||May 2015|

-Main study: 1 capsule (0.25, 0.50 or 1 mg) daily, taken orally once a day with water and food (preferably the main evening meal).
+One capsule (0.25, 0.50 or 1 mg), taken orally once a day with water and food (preferably the main evening meal).

-A patient will initially receive 0.25 mg/day dose which will then be titrated through 0.5 mg/day (from Day 15) to a maximum of 1mg/day (from Day 29).
-If tolerability issues arise at 0.5 or 1 mg/day, patients will have their dose reduced to 0.25 or 0.5 mg/day, respectively.
+A patient initially received a 0.25 mg/day dose which was then titrated through 0.5 mg/day (from Day 15) to a maximum of 1 mg/day (from Day 29).
+If tolerability issues arose at 0.5 or 1 mg/day, patients had their dose reduced to 0.25 or 0.5 mg/day, respectively.

 Placebo Comparator: Placebo